intron-prediction-capstone/intron-utility/README.txt

 INPUT

-  The input for now is the input.matrix file, which contains the frequencies of each nucleotide at a given position (1-5, in the example case).
+  The input for now is one of the .tsv files found in the inputs directory.
+  You can specify the file you want as the first command-line argument, or omit it to use whichever it was compiled to use.

 OUTPUT

   The output from the program is a matrix like the input showing the PWM scores of the given nucleotides at each position.
+It will also print the PWM scores normalized like so:
+    - Values >= 0 are scaled to fall within the 50-100 range
+    - Values < 0 are scaled to fall within the 0-50 range, where 0 is the
+      lowest (the "most negative" number)